gillesfabre34/genese-angular/projects/genese-angular/README.md

 ##### 3. Inject geneseService in your component

-Add a property with `Genese` Type to your component, inject `GeneseService` in the constructor and instantiate your property with `getGeneseInstance`.
+Add a property with `Genese` type to your component, inject `GeneseService` in the constructor and instantiate your property with `getGeneseInstance`.

 * Example